daryllxd/lifelong-learning/nutrition/sleep/sleep-smarter.md

 - Mattress pads can be used that help regulate your body temperature.
 - Cooling of the room is a must, but some people will feel great all night with a fluffy comforter, some with a few bed sheets, and some would feel better using an additional cooling pad.
 - Socks.
 If your hands or feet are too cold, it could be a sign of poor circulation.
+- To get the highest-quality possible, you have to get to bed within a few years of it getting dark outside.
+Somewhere between 9:00 pm and 11:00 pm.
+By doing this, you are giving yourself a huge hormonal advantage.
+- To help reset your sleep cycle, get some sunlight as soon as possible when you wake up.
+This is going to help boost your natural cortisol levels and fully wake your system up.
+- Don't work the night shift. *If you had to get a different job and work normal hours to save the life of someone you love, you'd find a way.
+You'd always find a way.
+It's just that we tend to settle and get comfortable in our story unless are backs against the wall and the pain is bad enough.
+We are the most creative, industrious, resourceful beingso n the planet WHEN WE WANT TO BE.*
+- Varying sleep cycles (2-3 nights overnight) is just as bad.
+Better to just have 2 months overnight, 10 months on the natural so the bodies get to be in sync with their natural circadian clocks.
+- To make your mornings better and more energetic, set your alarm to coincide with the 90 minute sleep cycles instead of the standard 8 hours of sleep.
+- Keep the topical magnesium and apply it right before you sleep.
+Anywhere you are sore, in the center of your chest, around your neck and shoulders.
+Spray it on liberally.
+- Mg in your diet: green leafy vegetables, pumpkin/sesame seeds, Brazil nuts.
+- Trouble in the GI tract/parasites.
+Fastest way to do this: stool test.

+### Create a Sleep Sanctuary

+- It's hard to change some habits because the brain uses myelin.
+- When you step into your bedroom, parts of your brain might light up expecting to watch television.
+Your brain goes through what it's used to, not what you want it to do.
+- Air ionizer/purifier to remove negative ions in the air (oxidize odors, fungi).